SharePoint/sp-dev-docs/docs/features/groupify/groupify-csom.md

 # Connect to new Office 365 group: CSOM development

 The SharePoint client-side object model (CSOM) provides access to the SharePoint object model from code that is running locally or on a different server than SharePoint.

+> [!IMPORTANT]
+> It is **not** supported to connect a Communication site to Office 365 group.

 ## Prerequisites